covcom/304CEM/labs/week5/slides5.md

 `Promise.race()`

 * Returns a promise that resolves or rejects as soon as one of the promises in the input array resolves or rejects, with the value or reason from that promise

+## More Useful Array Methods

+Functional programming in JS is often made easier with a few key array methods, which are useful to learn about.
+Look them up: map, reduce, and filter.

+`Array.prototype.map()`

+* Creates a new array with the results of calling a provided function on every element in this array.

+`Array.prototype.reduce()`

+* Apply a function against an accumulator and each value of the array (from left-to-right) so as to reduce it to a single value.

+`Array.prototype.filter()`

+* Creates a new array with all of the elements of this array for which the provided filtering function returns true.